pyControl/docs/docs/user-guide/hardware.md

 ---

+## More devices

+To save space on the pyboards file system and reduce framework loading times, the driver files for the following devices are not uploaded by default.
+To use them copy the relevent driver file from *pyControl/devices/more devices* to *pycontrol/devices*, then reload the framework to the pyboard.

 ### Port expander

-The port expander board uses a serial to parallel IO expander IC ([datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/20001952C.pdf)) to run 8 behaviour ports from a single behaviour port on the breakout.
-It must be connected to a behaviour port that supports I2C serial communication (ports 3 and 4 on breakout 1.2).
+The port expander board uses serial to parallel IO expander ICs ([datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/20001952C.pdf)) to run 8 behaviour ports from a single behaviour port on the breakout board.
+The port expander must be connected to a behaviour port that supports I2C serial communication (ports 3 and 4 on breakout 1.2).

-Each port on the port expander works like a standard behaviour port and has 2 DIO lines, 2 driver lines for high current loads as well as ground, 5V and 12V lines.
+Each port on the port expander works like a standard behaviour port, with 2 DIO lines, 2 driver lines for high current loads, as well as ground, 5V and 12V lines.

+To use the port expander you need to upload both the driver file *_port_expander.py* for the board, and the driver file *_MCP.py* for the IO expander IC, see [More devices](hardware.md#More-devices).

 [Repository](https://bitbucket.org/takam/pycontrol_hardware/src/default/Port_expander/)